 Manage an Azure Automation Run As account

 Run As accounts in Azure Automation provide authentication for managing resources on the Azure Resource Manager or Azure Classic deployment model using Automation runbooks and other Automation features.
-This article provides guidance on how to manage a Run As or Classic Run As account.

 To learn more about Azure Automation account authentication and guidance related to process automation scenarios, see Automation Account authentication overview.

 Renew a self-signed certificate

 The self-signed certificate that you have created for the Run As account expires one year from the date of creation.
 At some point before your Run As account expires, you must renew the certificate.
 You can renew it any time before it expires.

 When you renew the self-signed certificate, the current valid certificate is retained to ensure that any runbooks that are queued up or actively running, and that authenticate with the Run As account, aren't negatively affected.
 The certificate remains valid until its expiration date.

 If you think that the Run As account has been compromised, you can delete and re-create the self-signed certificate.

 If you have configured your Run As account to use a certificate issued by your enterprise or third-party CA and you use the option to renew a self-signed certificate option, the enterprise certificate is replaced by a self-signed certificate.
 To renew your certificate in this case, see Renew an enterprise or third-party certificate.

 Use the following steps to renew the self-signed certificate.